TechSheikh/TechSheikh/README.md

 ### Hi there 👋
+### THese are 3 modules for irtual Forage Data Analytics Internship solutions

 <!--
 **TechSheikh/TechSheikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.